-Let’s pay tribute to the late Leon Hale, who would have turned 100 today, May 30, 2021.
-Several generations of Texans looked up to the late, great newspaper columnist for The Houston Post and The Houston Chronicle.
-From downtown Houston boardrooms to domino games in the back of country general stores, and from kitchen tables to metro bus commuters, we faithful readers followed his commentary.
+The late, great Leon Hale would have turned 100 on May 30, 2021.
+Several generations of Texans looked up to the legendary newspaper columnist who worked for The Houston Post and later The Houston Chronicle.
+From downtown Houston boardrooms to domino games in the back of country general stores, and from kitchen tables to metro bus commuters, faithful readers like me followed his commentary.

 What Hale exemplified

 Through the thousands of columns he wrote, Hale grounded us, speaking casually, in an easy-going tone as if we were valued friends.
 A true gentleman, he treated men, women and children with the courtesy and respect that he’d learned growing up during the Great Depression.
 Preferring the role as an observer of life, Hale personally dodged the spotlight.

 He’d rather ask questions instead of answer them.

 We wistfully admired the columnist’s independent, roving lifestyle.
 We longed to tag along as he searched for stories.
 Since we couldn’t, we did the next best thing.
 We smiled at Hale’s wry sense of humor and insights.
 We kept reading Hale’s columns.

 In short, we never got enough of Hale.
 He not only fascinated us, but he brought out the best in us in a funny sort of way.

 Leon Hale died on March 27, 2021, two months short of his 100th birthday.
 We are going to miss him.
 However, his voice still echoes through the Lone Star State and beyond.

 Several weeks before his death, Hale’s 12th book, See You on Down the Road, A Retirement Journal, was published.